 Evie is a visual storyteller, full-stack marketer, and all-around creative human being.
-Although born in New York, she has been shaped by her bicultural upbringing and travel experiences across six continents.
+Born in New York, she has been shaped by her bicultural upbringing and travel experiences across six continents.
 After receiving a BA in Psychology from Pitzer College in 2013, Evie started working in content marketing and brand strategy for startups, such as Fluent City, Front of House NYC, and Unified Social.
-She also started her own freelance consulting companies—A La Moon and Evie Cheung Photography.
+She also started her own freelance consulting companies, A La Moon and Evie Cheung Photography.
 At Products of Design, Evie plans to merge her interdisciplinary digital experiences with the physical world, and develop products that will combat the challenges of today’s political climate, encourage sustainability, and foster compassion between strangers.

-Tzu-Ching is from Taipei, Taiwan, where he majored in Industrial Design in Tatung University.
+Tzu-Ching is from Taipei, Taiwan, where he majored in Industrial Design at Tatung University.
 He is an aesthetic and culture enthusiast.
-Having a strong passion for ancient eastern wisdom and admiring the elegance of western culture, he wants to combine the two different cultures into a whole new point of view, and eagerly wants to show the world how he perceives it.
+Having a strong passion for ancient eastern wisdom and admiring the elegance of western culture, he wants to combine the two different cultures into a new point of view, and eagerly wants to show the world how he perceives it.
 Regarding technology, he thinks developers have overlooked the key elements of what makes us a human—a social animal that needs to bond and build relationships between one another.
 So he decided to use what he has learned and what he's going to learn to make the world a better place—to change human beings' behavior.
 In his free time, Tzu Ching enjoys playing basketball, watching fashion shows, playing chess (Japanese chess—Go), and playing the violin.

-Born in Moscow and raised in Saigon, Phuong Anh became an avid believer in human-centred design and design thinking after her studies and work in the U.S. She obtained her B.S. in Advertising at Boston University, and swiftly ventured into UX design to work with Eli Graphics, Boston University's AdLab and Potoo LLC, where she scrutizined user behaviours.
-She also interned as a PR specialist for T&A Ogilvy—an advertising/PR agency in Vietnam.
+Born in Moscow and raised in Saigon, Phuong Anh became an avid believer in human-centered design and design thinking after her studies and work in the U.S. She earned her B.S. in Advertising at Boston University, and worked in UX design at Eli Graphics, Boston University's AdLab and Potoo LLC, where she studied user behavior.
+She also interned as a PR specialist for T&A Ogilvy, an advertising/PR agency in Vietnam.
 The gap she sees between the product and the user can be remedied with the running revolution in design, and she wants to be part of it.
-During the next two years, Phuong Anh seeks to combine design thinking, doing and making to show sympathy to the user and the environment, and to find innovation in the interactions of industries.
-Her ultimate goal is to serve humans with the products we truly need for a completely sustainable future.
+At Products of Design, Phuong Anh seeks to combine design thinking, doing, and making to show sympathy to the user and the environment, and to find innovation in the interactions of industries.
+Her ultimate goal is to create products needed for a sustainable future.

-Carly begins her new adventure in New York City by way of her hometown, Canandaigua, NY.
-She graduated from Hobart and William Smith Colleges, where she expanded her interest in design through Architectural Studies.
-She developed her desire to use design as a medium to connect cultures while participating in a specialized study program in Rome, Italy, where she studied architectural sketching and art history.
-Prior to joining Products of Design, Carly worked with furniture designer/maker Patrick Kana in Geneva, NY, and for nationally recognized non-profit, Second Nature, in Boston, MA.
-Carly’s passions for service and design attracted her to this MFA program, and she is excited for opportunities to prioritize and address social justice issues.
+Carly is from Canandaigua, New York, and graduated from Hobart and William Smith Colleges, where she expanded her interest in design through Architectural Studies.
+She developed her desire to use design as a medium to connect cultures while in Rome, Italy, where she studied architectural sketching and art history.
+Prior to joining Products of Design, Carly worked with furniture designer/maker Patrick Kana in Geneva, New York, and for the nationally recognized non-profit Second Nature, in Boston.
+Carly’s passions for service and design attracted her to the Products of Design program, and she is excited for opportunities to prioritize and address social justice issues.

-Antya was born and raised in Boston, and is greatly influenced by her German-American upbringing.
+Antya was born and raised in Boston, and is influenced by her German-American upbringing.
 She received a Bachelors in Environmental Studies from NYU, with a focus on cities and transportation.
 Prior to joining Products of Design, she worked as the project coordinator for the Harvard Graduate School of Design, participating in a research project looking at the role of governance in transformative transportation initiatives.
-She also received a Masters in Sustainable Management to better understand the role of design and business in shifting sustainable practices.
-For her Master's thesis there, she created a business proposal for a Sustainable-Laundromat-Cafe-Bar, which explored how the combination of design and sustainability could improve a laundromat's value, perception, and contribution to the community.
+She also received a Masters from Harvard in Sustainable Management to better understand the role of design and business in shifting sustainable practices.
+For her thesis, she created a business proposal for a Sustainable-Laundromat-Cafe-Bar, which explored how the combination of design and sustainability could improve a laundromat's value, perception, and contribution to the community.
 She hopes to further explore how to change policy and societal behavior through the lens of a product designer.
 While not in the studio, Antya can be found trying every ice cream shop in New York City in search of the perfect cone.